jaywcjlove/changelog-generator/README.md

 - `base-ref` The name of the second branch.
 Defaults to the `tag_name` of the latest GitHub release. *This must be a GitHub release.
 Git tags or branches will not work.*
 - `original-markdown` Default `true`, Output clean markdown content.
 - `gh-pages` Default `gh-pages`, Specify the branch name to get the hash from
+- `path` Only commits containing this file path will be returned.

 ## Outputs